 When you go out with someone who is different origins than you, you learn a new way of seeing the world.
-You learn everything about their food, their religion and values.
+You learn everything about their food, religion, and values.

 As you probably know, I’ve had my fair share of dates, and I’m a free-spirited thinker when it comes to sex.
 Especially if we live in an adult world – I don’t judge others, and I don’t like to be judged.
 Sex is one thing, and romance is another COMPLETELY different.